skeezerbean/SPP-LegionV2-Management/README.md

 (screenshots for setup and usage at the bottom) - Make sure the **SPP Database** engine is running.

-You can use the **[Set IP]** button to set the hosting IP in the bnet config and database realm entry, as well as the WOW client config.wtf file to keep them the same.
-This is the IP you'd set for hosting the WoW server on the local LAN, or internet, depending on your setup and helps to keep those settings synced

 ### Updating

 To update your current app to the latest, you just download the latest release and extract.
 Overwrite your existing app.
 The release doesn't contain a settings file, so it won't overwrite your existing settings or your backups.